model-checking/kani-verifier-blog/_posts/function-contracts.md

 ```

 Currently our function contracts can’t express that the result is the largest divisor, which necessitates this additional harness.
 In future Kani’s function contracts will be extended with *quantifiers*, which will allow the postcondition to express this property.
+For instance such a postcondition may look like this: `forall(|i| : max % i == 0 && min % i == 0 => i <= result)` which states that if any integer `i` exists that is also a divisor of `min` and `max`, then it must either be the result or smaller than it.
+Clearly such a condition can only be satisfied by a `result` that is the largest common divisor.

 ## Concluding the Example